Devin Booker: 2016–17 season: Improving as a sophomore

 During the offseason, Booker trained with head coach Earl Watson and former NBA player Baron Davis at UCLA, was invited to be on the select team that practices against Team USA in preparation for the Summer Olympics, and played two games for the Suns during the Las Vegas Summer League.
 With teammate Eric Bledsoe returning from injury in 2016–17, Booker was retained as the starting shooting guard while Brandon Knight was moved to the bench.
-Booker scored a career-highs of 38 points and 39 points on November 4 and 6.
+Booker scored career highs of 38 points and 39 points on November 4 and 6.

 On January 12, 2017, he scored 28 fourth-quarter points, in another 39-point night, to set the Suns franchise record for most points in a quarter, previously held by Stephon Marbury's 26 points in 2002.
 He had a second straight 39-point effort in a two days later to become the youngest player in NBA history to record consecutive games of 39 or more points in the regular season.
 He was named to the U.S. Team for the 2017 Rising Stars Challenge, and was invited to take part in the 2017 Taco Bell Skills Challenge.
 On February 4, at 20 years, 97 days old, Booker became the youngest player to score at least 20 points in 16 consecutive games.
 His 16-game streak is the second-longest by any first-year or second-year player since Vince Carter had a 23-game run as a second-year player during the 1999–2000 season.

 On March 24 against the Boston Celtics, Booker became the sixth player in NBA history to score 70 points in a game, joining Wilt Chamberlain, David Robinson, David Thompson, Elgin Baylor and Kobe Bryant.
 It was the 11th 70-point game in NBA history.
 Booker also added eight rebounds and six assists in 45 minutes.
 Booker, at age 20, became the youngest player to score 70 (and 60) points in a game.
 He had the highest-scoring game in the NBA since Bryant scored 81 in January 2006.
 The Suns' previous scoring record was held by Tom Chambers with 60 points on March 24, 1990.
 Booker ended the season averaging 22.1 points per game, a near 9-point increment from his 13.8 points in 2015–16.